barty-s/client_list_app/README.md

 ##### Date of next race

 22. The user is finally asked to input the date of their client's next race.
 The user must follow the format mm/dd/yyyy for the date to be accepted as valid.
+The user is warned that the date cannot be after 12/31/2030.

 <img src='/docs/action1/date.png' >